Our goal is to share information and products that are truly helpful to renters.

 Renters insurance is among the most affordable types of insurance you can buy.
 The average cost of renters insurance is $12-18 per month for policies that offer between $10,000-$25,000 in property protection.

 Check your policy and think about the total value of your property before you buy.
 For example, if you don’t have more than $10,000 worth of property, save money by getting a lower coverage amount.
-Lemonade is an example of an insurer that offers super flexible coverage options.
+Lemonade is an example of an insurer that offers super flexible coverage options at lower rates.

 How to evaluate renters insurance policies